Justin-Zog/neural_networks_and_evolution/doc/plan.md

 You may have noticed the `notHookedUpInAViableWay` parameter on one of the else if statements.
 This is a check to see if a hidden node is connected to both an input and output node in some way.
-If the hidden node is not, it is essentially useless as any connections leading to it won't lead anywhere.
+If the hidden node is not, it is essentially useless as any connections leading to it won't lead anywhere useful.
 Here is a pseudocode recursive function I made that should check to see if a hidden node is connected to an input node.
 The function should also be very easy to alter to check if the hidden node is connected to an output node.

 ```
-public bool IsConnectedToInputNode(Node node)
+public bool isConnectedToInputNode(Node node)
 {
     return IsConnectedToInputNode(new List<Node>(), node);
 }

-private bool IsConnectedToInputNode(List<Node> previousNodes, Node currentNode)
+private bool isConnectedToInputNode(List<Node> previousNodes, Node currentNode)
 {
     // Check if the path was a feedback loop
     if (previousNodes.Contains(currentNode))